nunit/docs/docs/articles/nunit/writing-tests/attributes/setupfixture.md

-This is the attribute that marks a class that contains the one-time setup or teardown methods for all the test fixtures in a given namespace.
+This is the attribute that marks a class that contains the one-time setup or teardown methods for all the test fixtures in a given namespace including nested namespaces below.

 The class may contain at most one method marked with the OneTimeSetUpAttribute and one method marked with the OneTimeTearDownAttribute.

 There are a few restrictions on a class that is used as a setup fixture.